How To Replace Wood Staircase Spindles With Iron Balusters

 Step 6: Place the baluster shoes

-Step 7: Install the new balusters
+Step 7: Insert and secure the new balusters

 Tip: If you’re installing a decorative baluster every couple of balusters, count out which holes will have a decorative baluster and place a small piece of painter’s tape next to the base rail hole to mark which ones will be decorative.